 (9) Parents leaving the Center with an outstanding debt will not be referred to another CYS program until the debt is cleared.
-ADMISSION WILL BE DENIED TO CHILDREN/ YOUTH WHOSE FEES ARE UNPAID!
-Parents will be treated as a new patron if they want to re-enroll in a regularly scheduled CYS program following payment of a delinquent account.
+In addition CYS will take action and send the debt to collections.
+ADMISSION WILL BE DENIED TO CHILDREN/ YOUTH WHO'S FEES ARE UNPAID!
+Parents will be treated as a new patron if they want to re-enroll in a regularly scheduled CY program following payment of a delinquent account.